Sociology

 Course Typically Offered: Fall, Spring, and Summer

 This course covers the application of statistical methods to interpret, analyze, and describe quantitative sociological data.
 Topics include descriptive and inferential statistics; probability topics, populations and samples, the normal distribution, the central limit theorem; confidence intervals; hypothesis testing; comparing two means; F distribution and ANOVA; correlation and linear regression; and chi-square.
 Students use statistical software (SPSS) to analyze data and report results using American Sociological Association (ASA) style.
-UC CREDIT LIMITATION: Credit for BTEC 180/BTEC 180H, BUS 204/BUS 204H, MATH 103/MATH 103S, PSYC 104/PSYC 104H, or SOC 125.
+UC CREDIT LIMITATION: Credit for BTEC 180/BTEC 180H, BUS 204/BUS 204H, STAT C1000/STAT C1000H/STAT C1000E, PSYC 104/PSYC 104H, or SOCI 125.
 Some CSU campuses may also impose this credit limitation.
+Formerly SOC 125.
 C-ID SOCI-125.

 Units: 3